-- Applications to transfer a licence (section 30 of the Act) - Rate change applications (section 35 of the Act) - Temporary operating permit applications (section 38 of the Act). - Inter-city bus applications under the simplified process.
+- Applications to transfer a licence (section 30 of the Act) - Rate change applications (section 35 of the Act) - Temporary operating permit applications (section 38 of the Act).

 An applicant must explain how their application, if granted, would promote sound economic conditions in the passenger transportation industry in BC.
 The applicant must provide information and evidence to support this.